flox/flox-vscode/README.md

 Flox you create environments that layer and replace dependencies just where it matters, making them portable across the full software lifecycle.

-`flox-vscode` is a VSCode editor extension that integrated Flox environments with VSCode editor.
+`flox-vscode` is a VSCode editor extension that integrates Flox environments with VSCode.

 <!-- TODO: List features (with screenshots) -->